-I am interested in exploring post-quantum theories - those which exhibit phenomena beyond standard quantum mechanics.
+I am interested in the underlying algebraic structures of quantum theory, in particular how they pertain to possible post-quantum theories - those which exhibit phenomena beyond standard quantum mechanics.
 Such theories offer invaluable insight into how quantum theory manifests and how we might extend it in the future to capture unexplained phenomena.

 |Oxford University||DPhil in Computer Science||2019 - Present|

 |University College London||MRes in Quantum Technologies||2018 - 2019|

 |Imperial College London||MSci in Mathematics||2014 - 2018|

 I am also affiliated with the CDT in Delivering Quantum Technologiesat UCL.

 MT20 - Tutor for Quantum Processes and Computation